Shirakumo/lichat-protocol/README.md

 FIXME: Include user-info ip list, but how to determine when it is safe to send that?

+#### 7.11 Bridge (shirakumo-bridge)
+Purpose: allows bridging chat channels from external services by sending messages on behalf of other users.

+A new, optional field `bridge` is added to all `channel-update`s.
+Channel objects have a new property, a "bridge list".
+Handling of any `channel-update` is modified as follows, after the check of §5.1.6 (`channel` existence check):

+1. If the `bridge` field is set:
+   1. If the user is not on the channel's "bridge list", an `insufficient-permissions` failure is sent back and the update is dropped.
+   1. If the user is not in the channel, a `not-in-channel` failure is sent back and the update is dropped.
+   1. The values of the `bridge` and `from` fields are swapped.
+   1. If the update would be delivered to all members of the channel ignoring all validity checks (it is not an update made for side-effects), then the update is sent to all members of the channel.
+   1. The update is dropped.

+A new update called `bridge` is introduced.
+It is a `channel-update`.
+When the server receives a `bridge` update, it must react as follows:

+1. The user is put onto the channel's "bridge list".
+1. The update is sent back to the user.

+Should the user `leave` the channel, the user is removed from the channel's "bridge list".

 ## See Also

 * [lichat-serverlib](https://shirakumo.github.io/lichat-serverlib) An agnostic implementation of the server-side protocol.